RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Acknowledgements

 \section{Acknowledgements}

 We acknowledge financial support from the MPG Faculty Fellowship program, the ORIGINS cluster funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311, and the Ludwig-Maximilians-Universit\"at (LMU-Munich).

-We gratefully acknowledge the enabling work of the DLR supported ROSAT mission and the Legacy Surveys program.
+We gratefully acknowledge the enabling work of the DLR supported ROSAT mission and the NSF supported Legacy Surveys program.
 Detailed acknowledgements for those projects can be found in the referenced papers and are not repeated here (for LS see also https://www.legacysurvey.org/acknowledgment).
 This research has made use of ``Aladin sky atlas'' developed at CDS, Strasbourg Observatory, France \citep{Aladin} and \textsc{topcat} \citep{Topcat}.